maciekgrzybek/paramser/readme.md

 # Paramser

 Collection of small methods to help you to manipulate the URL search params.
-This package uses [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams) browser API under the hood.
+This package uses [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams) browser API under the hood (no dependencies!).
 Package's API is simple, yet very powerful.
 Check out the documentation below on how to use it.

 ## Why bother?